 People drop litter where they stand.
 Parked cars block footpaths and force pedestrians into the busy road.
 Motorcycles come at you from six different directions (even when you are walking on the pavement) And you can build as many flyovers as you want, the traffic is always choked.

-I often refer to Samut Prakarn as Thailand's forgotten province.
+I often refer to Samut Prakarn as Thailand's 'ghetto province'.
 Everywhere I go in this country, I see improvements being made, progress being made - and people taking more and more pride in their surroundings.
 But not here.

 Any local attractions?